edhowland/viper/Bugs.md

 # Todo list

+## Change ~/.vishrc to become ./config/vish/vishrc

+Schedule this change before 2.1 release
+Requires massive refit.

+## LPATH, MPATH should be able to change the package and module search paths for all programs not just charm

+Both are defined in local/vish/prelude/007_variables.vsh

 ## The unalias command in Bash can take many aliases, as log as they all exist.

 Currently, Vish cannot do this.